MAZYAFAI/Devops-terraform-ansible/README.md

 --- create a keypair on centos hostmachine to import a keypair named raman-import on aws ohio region to authenticate : ssh-keygen -t rsa
--- import the public key to ohio in creation raman-import key
+-- import the public key to mumbai in creation cicd-import key

 sripts for jenkins :